TEXT ONLY

 It's Time to Get Your Sit Together.

-Just like with the different parts of our lives, we all come with baggage and things we’d rather just shove under the rug and ignore.
 It’s just as true here.
 This is a judgment-free zone.
-It can be embarrassing to admit that your last trainer encouraged the use of shock collars or the “in control Alpha/Pack leader” ideas and didn’t actually share the side effects that using them can have.
+It can be embarrassing to admit that your last trainer encouraged the use of shock collars or the “in control Alpha with a pack” ideas and didn’t actually share the side effects that using them can have.
 This is a space where you can come and be honest with me.
 No judgment.
-Just us moving forward to help you and your dog have a better relationship.
+Just us moving forward to help you and your dog.

 I don’t only want your dog to have a good foundation.
 I want the whole family to have the best foundation it can, so everyone can be set up for success.

-2. You looked at your own “hot mess” dog that you’ve been chasing after and yanking on for several years and think “wtf dude”.
+b) You looked at your own “hot mess” dog that you’ve been chasing after and yanking on for several years and think “wtf dude”.

 Now, here’s the spoiler alert.
 There is nothing wrong with your dog, and also nothing special about that glorious coffee shop dog, there’s just one thing that dog had that yours didn't: THE FOUNDATION.